 Discussion

 FNA cytology is generally a reliable diagnostic test in differentiating between benign and malignant thyroid lesions except in cytologically indeterminate lesions.
-The Bethesda System is the most widely used and standardized tool for the communication of thyroid cytopathology (1).
+The Bethesda System is the most widely used and standardized tool for the communication of thyroid cytopathology[1].
 Flu, AUS, follicular neoplasms, and hurthle cell neoplasms are considered to be cytologically indeterminate.
 In this group of lesions, an accurate distinction between benign and malignant disease cannot be made as cytology analyzes only individual cell characteristics without basement membrane, and the difference depends on the presence and absence of architectural features of capsular and vascular invasion.

 A diagnosis of follicular neoplasm accounted for 63.5 % of the indeterminate cytology whereas hurthle cell neoplasm was 34.1%.
 Single cases of FLUS and Suspicious of Follicular Neoplasm were also found.
-Our study found an overdiagnosis of hurthle cell neoplasm (34.1%) on preoperative cytology compared to less than 12 % in other studies[8, 9] (10,13).
-HCNs are considered variants of follicular neoplasms by many authors[10] (14).
-However, WHO classification considers Hurthle cell tumors as a separate entity due to their peculiar genetic profile, biological profile, and clinical features[11] (15).
-The risk of malignancy is thought to be higher in these lesions compared to follicular neoplasms[12] (16).
-But this is challenged by others[13, 14] (17,18).
+Our study found an overdiagnosis of hurthle cell neoplasm (34.1%) on preoperative cytology compared to less than 12 % in other studies[8, 9].
+HCNs are considered variants of follicular neoplasms by many authors[10].
+However, WHO classification considers Hurthle cell tumors as a separate entity due to their peculiar genetic profile, biological profile, and clinical features[11].
+The risk of malignancy is thought to be higher in these lesions compared to follicular neoplasms[12].
+But this is challenged by others[13, 14].